 After graduating from Princeton University in 1909, at the age of 21, Sydney Rheinstein joined the New York Stock Exchange and purchased a seat for $10,000, loaned to him by his parents.
 After several good years, he lost his fortune and had to work in a variety of blue collar jobs to build up enough money to make a comeback.
 Sydney weathered the 1929 stock market crash.
 He now owned two seats on the exchange with control of General Foods, Lehman Corporation, Phillips Petroleum and Paramount Pictures.

-His advice to me as a young wide-eyed teen was twofold.
+His advice to a young wide-eyed teen, Dave Hannah, was twofold.
 Do not let anyone tell you that you cannot do something.
 Most importantly, Invest in the things that make our country great!

 This advice has haunted me all my life.
 Never letting people tell me I cannot do something was clear.
 But, what did he mean by saying?
 Invest in the things that make our country great…